fareehaihsan7/jobportal/mern-job-portal/README.md

-# 🚀 The Situations Vacant — MERN Job Portal
+# 🚀 The Talent Hub — MERN Job Portal

 <p align="center">
   A modern full-stack job portal built with the <b>MERN Stack</b>, enabling applicants to find jobs and employers to manage recruitment efficiently.